vineshgvk/PII-Data/README.md

 These platforms must prioritize the security of Personally Identifiable Information (PII), particularly as students frequently share sensitive data during their academic interactions.
 The protection of this data is crucial to prevent students from falling victim to scams, particularly affecting vulnerable groups like job seekers and immigrants.

-In 2022 , the education sector saw a 44% increase in cyberattacks, marking it as the most targeted industry for such incidents.
+In 2022 alone, the education sector saw a 44% increase in cyberattacks, marking it as the most targeted industry for such incidents.
 This dramatic rise illustrates the urgent need for enhanced security measures.

 ## Potential AI Solution: